prikhi/pencil/README.md

 ## Contribute

 You don't have to be a programmer to contribute!
 All feature requests & bug reports are appreciated.

 ### Users
 * File Bugs and Feature Requests.
-If you are unsure how to do this, read ["Writing Good Bug Reports"](http://www.lee-dohm.com/2015/01/04/writing-good-bug-reports.html).
+If you are unsure how to do this, read ["Writing Good Bug Reports"][writing-bugs].
-* Reproduce Bugs – there are quite many which are not "confirmed".
+* Reproduce Bugs – there are many issues which have not been confirmed since they were migrated from the original project.
 Try to reproduce the bug and state in a comment if you could reproduce it or not.
-State your operating system and Pencil version ([example bug](https://github.com/prikhi/pencil/issues/640)).
+State your operating system and Pencil version ([example bug][example-bug]).
+* Report Duplicate Bugs - lots of imported bugs are duplicates and simply add noise to the issue tracker.
+If you notice a duplicate issue, please leave a comment on the issue & mention the issue that you think it duplicates.
-* Improve the [documentation](http://pencil-prototyping.readthedocs.org/en/latest/).
-The files are in the "docs" folder and written in [reStructuredText](http://docutils.sourceforge.net/docs/user/rst/quickref.html)
+* Improve the [Documentation][docs].
+The files are in the `docs` folder and written in [reStructuredText][rst-quickref].
-* just spread the word :)
+* Just spread the word :)

 ### Technical
-* Package Pencil for your distribution or OS
+* Package Pencil for your distribution or OS.
-* Write Stencils, like described in the [docs](http://pencil-prototyping.readthedocs.org/en/latest/).
+* Create a Stencil Collection for your favorite UI framework or improve Pencil's default offering, as described in the [Stencil Developer Documentation][docs].

-### Develop
+### Developers
 There are many bugs to fix – if you could tackle one or two that would be great!
-The most important bugs have the [critical](https://github.com/prikhi/pencil/labels/Priority-Critical) label; The "stars" are a heritage of the old google code repo: Many stars = many people interested in the bug (fix).
+The most important bugs have a [Critical label][critical-issues].
+The `stars` labels are a heritage of the old google code repository: Many stars = many people interested in the bug or feature.
+You can also check the [Milestones][milestones] for issues to tackle.

-Commenting uncommented code to ease the programming for others is also appreciated.
+Documenting undocumented code to ease the programming for others is also appreciated.

-Begin your journey with the `MainWindow.xul`/ `MainWindow.js` which is the code that kicks of the application.
+You will probably want to setup an
+[extension development environment][extension-dev-env].

 If you make changes that affect users, please update `CHANGELOG.md`.

+#### Code Overview

+The application code lives under `app/content/pencil/`. `mainWindow.xul` &
+`common/pencil.js` are good places to start reading the code - they are responsible for initializing the application.

+`mainWindow.xul` is responsible for specifying the application's base UI, including keybindings, menus, toolbars, panes, etc. `mainWindow.js` contains mostly helper functions used in the `.xul` file, along with post-boot code like parsing command-line arguments & building the `Recent Documents` menu.

+`common/pencil.js` initializes a global `Pencil` object & sets up event listeners on boot-up.
+The `Pencil` object contains attributes linked to the application's Controller, Rasterizer, etc.

+`common/controller.js` is responsible for managing the `Document` & it's `Pages`.
+The `Controller` object contains methods for creating new Documents/Pages, saving/loading Documents & moving/removing/duplicating Pages.

-#### Hints
+#### Debugging

-Begin your journey with the `MainWindow.xul`/ `MainWindow.js` which is the code that kicks of the application.

-For programming, you probably want to setup an [extension development environment](https://developer.mozilla.org/en-US/Add-ons/Setting_up_extension_development_environment).

-If you set the `DEBUG` environmental variable, the `build.sh` script will enable debugging features like printing calls to `dump()` to the console or `debug()` to the javascript console:
+If you set the `DEBUG` environmental variable when building Pencil, the `build.sh` script will enable debugging features like printing calls to `dump()` to the console or `debug()` to the javascript console:
 ```bash

 export DEBUG=true